suleyj/Product-feedback/README.md

 - Authentication with demo users
 - Automated cleanup for demo user data
 - PostgreSQL database
-- Docker & Docker Compose support
+- CI/CD using Github actions, and docker

 ---